EarthWalkSoftware/debian-base-gui/README.md

 ## debian-base-gui
-*EarthWalkSoftware/debian-base-gui* builds upon *EarthWalkSoftware/debian-base* to include basic graphical dialog packages and framework setup.
+*EarthWalkSoftware/debian-base-gui* builds upon *EarthWalkSoftware/debian-base* to include basic X11 client graphics packages to leverage the docker host's display.

 A docker image for *EarthWalkSoftware/debian-base-gui* is available from *EarthWalkSoftware* at *Docker Hub*: